bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 from its current position.

-## Anchor points of an object
+## Absolute point of a object

-It is possible to add a path point that is the location of an existing anchor point of an object.
+When constructing an absolute point, it is possible to do it by describing it as the location of an existing anchor point of an object.
 For instance, if a node with id "1" has been created prior, it is possible to construct a path that go throug the center of this node.

-    path (0,0)--(@node.1)
+    path (0,0)--(#node.1)

-Following example is similar but instead of going through the center of the node, the second point of the path will go through the top of the node.
+Following is a similar example but going through the top part of the node instead.

-    path (0,0)--(@node.1:o12)
+    path (0,0)--(#node.1:o12)

-Here, "o12" is considered an "anchor point" that is relative to node 1.
-For a node there are two anchor points, namely o1 to o12, with each point corresponding to the hour of an analog clock.
-For instance, anchor "o12" would denote a point on the border of the node that is located north of the center point, and "o3" is a point on the border of the node that is located east of center point.
+Here, "o12" is a valid "anchor point" that is relative to node 1.
+For a node there are twelve anchor points, namely "o1" to "o12", with each point corresponding to the hour of an analog clock.
+For instance, anchor "o12" would denote a point that is the north border of the node.
+Similarly, "o3" describe a point that is the east border of the node.

 So far, there are two types of objects, a node and a box.
 Following is an example of drawing a line between anchor points of box 1 and box 2.

-    draw (@box.1:n)--(@box.2:n)
+    draw (#box.1:n)--(#box.2:n)

-For a box, the anchor points are "n", "w", "e", "w", "nw", "ne", "sw" and "se" .
+For a box, the anchor points are "n", "w", "e", "w", "nw", "ne", "sw" and "se".

 For both node and box, two additional numbers can appear after the anchor, each of which expresses an offset from that anchor.
 For instance, we express that instead of starting from the "n" anchor point of box 1, it starts from a point that is (-2,3) away from that anchor.
+Here, the first number describes a horizontal offset, and the second number describes a vertical offset.
+A negative horizontal offset moves left, and negative vertical offset moves downwards.

+    draw (#box.1:n,-2,3)--(#box.1:n)

+It is also possible for an absolute point to be described as a "cartesian point".
+A "cartesian point" is a point described inside a "cartesian grid".
+A "cartesian grid" is identified by a Id that has previously been setup by a "cartesian" command.

+In the following example the "cartesian" command would setup a "cartesian grid" with Id 1 that is centered at (5,5), such that a "cartesian.1.point" of (3,4) would have been translated into an absolute point (8,9).
+Thus, the visual effect of the the following is a line drawn between (0,0) and (8,9).

+    cartesian.1.setup 5 5
-    draw (@box.1:n,-2,3)--(@box.1:n)
+    draw (0,0)--(#cartesian.1,3,4)

 ## Fetch path point from another path